wrewsama/obsidian-vault/Source Materials/Books/System Design Interview Volume 1.md

 - Web Tier
     - Keep web tier stateless
         - store session data in persistent storage, not in the server
-        - allows user requests to be served by any server
+        - allows us to scale out and let user requests be served by any server
         - use a load balancer to route requests between multiple servers
     - Deploy to multiple data centres (together with data tier)
         - servers within a data centre mainly access the data tier within the same data centre (lower latency)